 With a faculty of cutting-edge, engaged scholars and teachers working in fields across the humanities and social sciences, the Program supports the research, teaching, and professional development of graduate students pursuing master’s or doctoral degrees in a diverse and growing array of departments, including History, Religious Studies, English, Germanic and Slavic Languages and Literatures, Linguistics, Art and Art History, and Critical Media Practices.

-We are excited to announce our new Graduate Certificate in Jewish Studies!
-This certificate program allows graduate students across campus interested in Jewish studies to explore Jewish culture, history, society, and thought in a number of disciplines.
+The Graduate Certificate in Jewish Studies allows graduate students across campus interested in Jewish studies to explore Jewish culture, history, society and thought in a number of disciplines.
 It is open to all currently matriculated graduate students at any point in their graduate career at CU.

 Key forms of support include: